 The interRAI assessment suite has been designed to be a user-friendly, reliable, person-centered assessment system that informs and guides comprehensive care and service planning in community-based settings around the world.
 It focuses on the member's functioning and quality of life by assessing needs, strengths, and preferences, and facilitates referrals when appropriate.
 When used over time, it provides the basis for an outcome-based assessment of the member's response to care or services.
 In addition to the interRAI assessment questions, supplemental questions may be added to ensure each member's needs are fully understood and captured in the assessment process.

-There are three levels of care - ICF/ID, NF, and SNF
+There are five levels of care - ICF/ID, NF, SNF, Pediatric SNF and, PMIC (Hospital) as specified below.

 ICF/ID